Form 1099-INT, Interest Income

 Report only interest payments made in the course of your trade or business including federal, state, and local government agencies and activities deemed nonprofit, or for which you were a nominee/ middleman.
 Report tax-exempt interest only on Form 1099-INT.

 If you are filing 250 or more returns you are required to file electronically.
 The IRS encourages you to file electronically even if you are filing less than 250 returns.
 ExpressTaxFilings.com is the easiest way to file - we transmit everything to the IRS for you!
 Or, you can print paper copies and mail them to the IRS and your recipients.
 To find the mailing address and other detailed Form 1099-INT information, visit http://www.irs.gov/pub/irs-pdf/i1099int_14.pdf

 - Select a Recipient (Name, SSN/EIN, Address)

 - Enter Federal Details for Interest Income Including Boxes 1-10 of the Form 1099-INT

 - Enter State Information & State Taxes Witheld for each applicable state

-- Review Your Order & Select whether you would like the form mailed to the recipient.
+- Review Your Order & Select whether you would like the Form mailed to the recipient.

 - Add Credit Card for the Filing Fees

-- E-File the Form 1099-INT with the IRS
+- E-file the Form 1099-INT with the IRS

-Got too many 1099-INT forms to send out?
+Have a lot of 1099-INT forms to send out?